VectorTeller/Hungary-Social-Indicators-Explorer/README.md

 ### Overview

 This application provides a user-friendly interface to visualize and analyze relationships within the Hungarian subset of the ESS 2018 dataset.
-It features an interactive map of Hungary's administrative regions (counties) and a corresponding scatter plot that allows users to explore correlations between different social variables at the individual level.
+It features an interactive map of Hungary's administrative regions (counties) and a corresponding scatter plot that allows users to explore correlations between different social variables, where each dot represents a single person's survey responses.

 ![Application Overview](images/01-app-overview.png)